Innerwait/ma-kiszke/README.md

 # <a href="https://www.youtube.com/watch?v=r16GL3N4PdM">Here's Tom with the weather</a>
 Move along, these really aren't.<br>This is useless and biased, but I really need to check my constructs against actually working solutions in <br>
 <br>What I think is important against what IS, if/how important.
 To what end?
-How you do all this place, the web. ere to learn hereabouts and one day use this place as it's meant to.
+Tried here to learn hereabouts and one day use this place as it's meant to.
 Find out how.
 Use HTML tags: this is the only practical skill that I have<br>
 <b>Forms:</b><br>
 <a href="https://schema.org/">Schema</a>
 Seen as the ultimete dictionary, reference, working draft.<br>